gitlaura/git_team_project/readme.md

 Welcome to the Git Class Project!!

-This small ruby project was created so that a class of people can practice cloning, branching, creating pull requests, and merging in git.
+This small ruby project was created so that a class of people can practice cloning, branching, creating pull requests, merging, and rebasing in git.

-Follow along with these steps:
+Follow along with these steps for Class #2:

 1. Get a number assigned to you so you know which class to edit.
 2. $git clone (this repo)